mkindahl/network-router-rs/README.md

-# Simpel Network Router in Rust
+# Simpel Connection or Packet Router in Rust

-This is a simple connection/port-based network router implemented in Rust using Tokio.
+This is a simple connection/port-based network router implemented in Rust using Tokio using async/await.

-Currently, it only implement simple UDP forwarding and listen on one port and forward any packets received there to one or more other addresses.
+For UDP it currently implement simple UDP packet forwarding.
+It can listen on one port and forward packets received to one or more other addresses.

+For TCP it currently implement simple round-robin selection of incoming connections.
+It listens on one port and for every connection request arriving, it will establish an outgoing connection to a list of other addresses in a round-robin fashion.
+Packets will then simply be forwarded when they arrive in both directions independently of each others.

+Routes right now have to be set up statically, but the intention is to implement a good API for dynamically setting up and changing routes.

 # How to build